ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/running.rst

    INFO    To re-run this diagnostic script, run:

-Ifg you run the command in the stdout you will be able to re-run the diagnostic without having to re-run the whole preprocessor.
+If you run the command in the stdout you will be able to re-run the diagnostic without having to re-run the whole preprocessor.
 If you add the ``-f`` argument that will force an overwrite, and it will deletes not just the failed diagnostic, but the contents of the entire ``plots`` directory - this is risky but useful when needing to